Creating a Realtime PWA Using Angular and Firebase (Part 2)

 }

-The best way to manage the online/offline state of the application is to create a service that we'll use in all the components as and when needed.
-Let's create a service: ng c s connection, and add the following to it:
+The best way to manage online/offline state is through a service.
+Let’s create one: ng c s connection, and add this:

 import { Injectable } from '@angular/core';